The Cheeky Monkey Media Blog

 A few words from the apes, monkeys, and various primates that make up the Cheeky Monkey Super Squad.

-Let's face it websites are a huge commitment, both in time and money.
-Making sure that you build the right so site for the right market is uber important.
+Let’s face it websites are a huge commitment, both in time and money.
+Making sure that you build the right site for the right market is uber important.
 So, how can you make sure that you get it right?

 Make sure you are prepared before you start looking for a web designer.
-This will mean really evaluating your business's needs and goals.
+This will mean really evaluating your business’s needs and goals.
 Perhaps even looking at your business like you never have before.
-You can start by finding answers for these questions:
+You can start by finding answers to these questions:

 - What type of business are you in?

 - What is the primary reason for your website?
 Increase Sales?
 Generate leads?
-Provide information?
+Provide information.

 - Who is your target market?
 Age?
 Gender?

 - How are you going to market your site?

 These are just a few, in fact, we have put together a complete Project Planner document that we encourage our clients to fill out.
 Please feel free to download and look it over.
 I cannot stress how much we find that this first initial step is important.
 The information gathered in this step will allow your project manager to devise an Information Architecture that the entire site build will be based.

 Testing, testing, and more testing

 If you are going to have a successful site, testing is going to have to be part of your future.
 No matter how good your designer or UX guy/gal is, they are designing your site based on educated guesses.
 Albeit very educated guesses, they are basing their decisions on what has worked for them and their clients in the past.
 So, it is always advised that we spend the time to make sure they get it right.